grpc/proposal/A43-sdk-authorization.md

 was found.

 This engine implementation is shared by SDK-based authorization and xDS-based authorization.
-In gRPC Proxyless Service Mesh (or xDS authorization), Istio or Traffic Director control plane sends Envoy RBAC policy configs to xDS enabled gRPC servers for authorization. ([A41](https://github.com/grpc/proposal/pull/237): xDS RBAC Support)
+In xDS authorization, the xDS server sends an RBAC policy config to xDS-enabled gRPC server for authorization.([A41](https://github.com/grpc/proposal/blob/master/A41-xds-rbac.md): xDS RBAC Support)

 Overall SDK authorization flow is as follows.
 User supplies gRPC SDK authorization policy to provider/interceptor.
 The provider then forwards the JSON policy to Policy